Meet cute: Etymology

-Several subsequent examples can be found of reviewers using the term.
-Bosley Crowther, in his February 1964 review of Sunday in New York, writes that a character "is conveniently importuned by this attractive young fellow she happens to run into – to 'meet cute,' as they say – on a Fifth Avenue bus".
-Film critics such as Roger Ebert and the Associated Press' Christy Lemire popularized the term in their reviews.
-In Ebert's commentary for the DVD of Beyond the Valley of the Dolls, which he co-wrote, he describes the scene where law student Emerson Thorne bumps into the female character Petronella Danforth.
+Several reviewers have used the term.
+Bosley Crowther, in his February 1964 review of Sunday in New York, writes that a character "is conveniently importuned by this attractive young fellow she happens to run into – to 'meet cute', as they say – on a Fifth Avenue bus".
+Film critics such as Roger Ebert and the Associated Press's Christy Lemire popularized the term in their reviews.
+In Ebert's DVD commentary for Beyond the Valley of the Dolls, which he co-wrote, he describes the scene where law student Emerson Thorne bumps into the female character Petronella Danforth.
 Ebert admits that he, as the screenwriter, wrote into the script a "classic Hollywood meet cute".
 He explains the meet cute as a scene "in which somebody runs into somebody else, and then something falls, and the two people began to talk, and their eyes meet and they realize that they are attracted to one another".